General Office Questions

 Q - Where are on-campus jobs listed?

 On-campus jobs are listed in a few different places.
-On-line at http://www.uwb.edu/careers/jobs/oncampus.xhtml and http://www1.uwb.edu/hr/employment.xhtml, through email in the Career Center News, on bulletin boards in the Commons, Library, and Fitness Center as well as in the Career Center (UW1-161).
+On-line at http://www.uwb.edu/careers/jobs/oncampus.xhtml and http://www1.uwb.edu/hr/employment.xhtml, through email in the Career Services News, on bulletin boards in the Commons, Library, and Fitness Center as well as in Career Services (UW1-160).
 Work study specific jobs can be found at http://www.washington.edu/students/osfa/ugaid/uw.workstudy.positions.html.

 Q - How do I know if I am eligible for work study?